zhxie/ikago/README.md

 ## Features

-- **FakeTCP** All TCP and UDP packets are sent with a TCP header to bypass UDP blocking and UDP QoS.
+- **FakeTCP** All TCP, UDP and ICMPv4 packets will be sent with a TCP header to bypass UDP blocking and UDP QoS.
 Inspired by [Udp2raw-tunnel](https://github.com/wangyu-/udp2raw-tunnel).
 The handshaking of TCP is also simulated.
 - **Multiple clients** One server can serve multiple clients.
 - **Cross platform** Works well with Windows and Linux, and macOS in theory.
 - **NAT support** Performs a full cone NAT.